top of page

-Geoengineering (also known as climate engineering) proposals aim to reduce global temperatures in order to counteract global warming and stabilize the Earth's energy budget and climate.
-The proposed methods are diverse and vary greatly in terms of their technological characteristics and potential consequences.
-You can find some of them in the sketch below.
+Geoengineering proposals aim to reduce global temperatures to counteract global warming, stabilize the Earth's energy budget, and regulate the climate.
+The proposed methods vary greatly in terms of their technological characteristics and potential consequences.
+Some of these methods are illustrated in the sketch below.

-Solar geoengineering can be seen as a painkiller that temporarily prevents some of the climate damage, while we implement ambitious greenhouse gas reductions and thereby eliminate the need for geoengineering.
+Solar geoengineering can instead be seen as a temporary solution that prevents some climate damage while we implement ambitious greenhouse gas reduction strategies, thereby eliminating the need for geoengineering.

 Indeed, there are many reasons why geoengineering might not be such a great idea after all.
 You can find them summarized in table 1 of Robock, 2016.